evozon/future/README.md

 ### 2. Dependencies Upgrade

-On top of the platform upgrade, it will test if your project is able to run using the latest version of your direct Composer dependencies and will provide a list of blockers that stop your project from upgrading.
+On top of the platform upgrade, it will test if your project is able to run using the latest version of your direct Composer dependencies and will provide a list of blockers that stop you from upgrading.

 ### 3. Code Upgrade

-Finally, Future will test if your project is compatible with the latest coding style rules and methodologies with the help of Rector.
+Finally, Future will test if your project is compatible with the latest coding standards with the help of [Rector](https://github.com/rectorphp/rector).

 ## Setup

 ### Prerequisites
-* Composer-based Project
+* A Composer-based Project
-* Continuous Integration Pipeline
+* A Continuous Integration Pipeline
-* Test Suite
+* A Test Suite

 ### Install
 ```bash